Share Secrets for Privacy: Confidential Forecasting with Vertical Federated Learning: Framework

 \subsection{\algos: SARIMAX}

 With \algos, the objective is optimizing the coefficients, $A$, in \autoref{eq:realignment}.
-This can be done either directly or iteratively using the two-step regression process explained in \hyperref[ssec:SARIMAX]{Section 2.1}.
+This can be done either analytically (exactly) or iteratively using the two-step regression process explained in \hyperref[ssec:SARIMAX]{Section 2.1}.
 Details are provided in \hyperref[alg:alg3]{Algorithm 3}.